 GasStop is made from high quality, surface treated brass and can withstand being left outdoors.
 Our gauge face is made from reinforced polycarbonate.
 As with any brass device, weathering will happen over the course of many years.
 To slow this process we highly recommend covering your GasStop when not in use.
 Every GasStop purchased in the US has a 5 year warranty with proof of purchase.

 GasStop propane devices operate between -4 degrees F and 131 degrees F. GasStop butane devices operate from 41 degrees F to 131 degrees F.

 Yes, GasStop is UL listed.
 Furthermore each and every GasStop is rigorously tested.
 All of our testing is evidenced via a global third-party test auditor.

 Do I still need to use a pressure regulator with GasStop?

 Yes.
-GasStop is designed to be used with regulators rated up to 20″ W.C.
-Please note GasStop will not work with an EFV (excess flow valve) regulator.
+GasStop is designed to be used with regulators rated at 1.5 kg/h and up to 20″ W.C.
+Please note GasStop will not work with some EFV (excess flow valve) regulators/connectors.

 Does GasStop affect the normal flow of gas in any way?

 It has a very minor resistance but normal gas usage is not affected in any way.